 Still not convinced?
 Check out this TED talk by Dr. Kimberly Young.

-By the end of this post, you will learn if you’re addicted to the internet, and if you are, I have one simple tip that can help you.
+By the end of this post, you’ll learn if you’re addicted to the internet, and if you are, I have one simple tip that can help you.

 How do know if you’re addicted to the internet?

-According to the American Psychiatric Association, Internet addiction can include three or more of the following:
+According to the American Psychiatric Association, Internet addiction can include three or more of the following, where the user:

-- The user needs to spend ever-increasing amounts of time online to feel the same sense of satisfaction.
+- Needs to spend ever-increasing amounts of time online to feel the same sense of satisfaction.

-- If they can’t go online, the user experiences unpleasant withdrawal symptoms such as anxiety, moodiness and compulsive fantasising about the Internet.
+- If they can’t go online, the user experiences unpleasant withdrawal symptoms such as anxiety, moodiness and compulsive fantasizing about the Internet.
 Using the Internet relieves these symptoms.

-- The user turns to the Internet to cope with negative feelings such as guilt, anxiety or depression.
+- Turns to the Internet to cope with negative feelings such as guilt, anxiety or depression.

-- The user spends a significant amount of time engaging in other activities related to the Internet (such as researching internet vendors, internet books).
+- Spends a significant amount of time engaging in other activities related to the Internet (such as researching internet vendors, internet books).

-- The user neglects other areas of life (such as relationships, work, school and leisure pursuits) in favour of spending time on the Internet.
+- Neglects other areas of life (such as relationships, work, school and leisure pursuits) in favor of spending time on the Internet.

-- The user is prepared to lose relationships, jobs or other important things in favour of the Internet.
+- Is prepared to lose relationships, jobs or other important things in favour of the Internet.

 Yikes.
 I don’t know about you, but I found this pretty confronting.